vascoguita/IB-ME/README.md

 The provided library is a transposition of the PoC Python implementation of IB-ME scheme described in the latter paper and available here: https://github.com/cygnusv/matchmaking-encryption.git.

 ## Disclaimer
 This library was developed for prototyping **only**.
-It was not exhaustively tested and it can not be considered secure.
+It was not extensively tested and it can not be considered secure.
 Do **not** use it as part of a production setup.

 ## Dependencies